jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarms.md

 -------|------------
 Factory Settings | Select to show the settings shipped with Spotlight.
 These settings can be reapplied to a connection.
 These settings cannot be changed.
 Connection | Select a Spotlight connection to show / change alarm configurations for that connection.
 Template | Select a template to show / change / reapply a template configuration.
 Select a template to delete or rename that template.
 The templates you have previously saved are listed.
-For more information, see Configuration templates.
+For more information, see [Configuration templates][enterprise_cfgmonitor_templates].

 ## Select an alarm to configure